India's IT Landscape — Why Now?

 - Import hardware/software duty-free for export production

-- Simplified customs procedures via STPI green channel
+- Simplified customs via STPI green channel

 - Annual performance report filing required